Online French & Reading Tutor

 WHAT DO OUR VOLUNTEERS DO?

-Frontier College Ottawa is currently looking for tutors to help children and youth grades 1 to 6 (ages 6 to 12) with their French homework as well as their French reading and writing skills to accommodate the high demand for French learning support in Ottawa.
+United for Literacy is currently looking for tutors to help children and youth in grades 1 to 6 (ages 6 to 12) with literacy activities as well as school homework.

-Volunteering with the Homework Club Program is an excellent way to gain experience in early childhood education or literacy tutoring!
+Volunteering with United for Literacy is an excellent way to gain experience in early childhood education or literacy tutoring!
 It is also an ideal environment to contribute meaningfully to your community.
 We require no prior teaching experience and provide you with all of the training and materials you need.
 Just bring your communication skills, patience, enthusiasm and love of learning!

 WHERE AND WHEN DO OUR ACTIVITIES TAKE PLACE?